Transcribed From:

 bereaved family, especially old Mr. Perkins who must finish life's journey

-alone.
+Jan.
+25th, 1885.
+All comrades are ordered to be in attendance.
 1887: Dec. - Owosso Michigan Mr. Waterman Perkins, an Owosso Pioneer died last Friday morning aged 77 years.
 He was buried from the M.E.
 Church Sunday afternoon, Rev. C.B.
 Spencer officiating.

 Mr. Waterman Perkins whose death was